ghachey/angular-timelinejs/README.md

 General Notes
 -------------

-The pipp prefix on directive names is the namespace portion as this was initially developed within a project at the Pacific Insitute of Public Policy (PiPP).
+* Namespacing - the pipp prefix on directive names is the namespace portion as this was initially developed within a project at the Pacific Insitute of Public Policy (PiPP).
+* Versioning - should follow the Semantic Versioning formal specifications as described in http://semver.org/.
+* Committing Dependencies

 Support
 -------